HelmholtzAI-Consultants-Munich/Quicksetup-ai/docs/source/notes/getting_started/quickstart.md

 ```

 ## Create the pipeline environment
-The libraries used by the pipeline are all listed in `requirements.txt`.
 * First, create a virtual environment (for the sake of the example, we'll call it `ml_template_env`).
 > You can either do it with conda (preferred) or venv.
 Using conda: